Christopher Wood

 eBird • Status and Trends • Migration • Species Distribution

-Most of my time is focused on eBird, which has grown from a small traditional citizen-science project into a collaborative global enterprise.
-We have developed a novel approach to citizen science by engaging diverse communities interested in watching birds while developing partnerships with scientists in a wide variety of fields.
+Most of my time is focused on eBird, which has grown from a small traditional participatory-science project into a collaborative global enterprise.
+We have developed a novel approach to participatory science by engaging diverse communities interested in watching birds while developing partnerships with scientists in a wide variety of fields.

 I work with diverse teams around the world—conservation biologists, quantitative ecologists, statisticians, computer scientists, GIS and informatics specialists, application developers, data administrators and expert birdwatchers— that has enabled eBird to reach a global audience.